Reanalyzing the ringdown signal of GW150914 using the F-statistic method: The -statistic

 where $F^{+,\times}$ denotes the antenna pattern functions that depend on both sky location and the \ac{GW} polarization angle.
 The damping frequency ($f_{\ell mn}$) and damping time ($\tau_{\ell mn}$) are determined by two factors: the final mass\footnote{In this work, we do not involve the transformation between the source frame and the detector reference frame, and all quantities are defined in the detector frame.
 Therefore, the final mass means the redshifted final mass.} ($M_f$) and final spin ($\chi_f$) of the remnant.
 The inclination angle is denoted as $\iota$, while $\delta$ signifies the azimuthal angle and is fixed to zero in our calculation.
 We define $B^{\mu}$ and $g_{\mu}$ as unified notations, where $B^{\mu}$ represents the set of components $\big\{ B^{\ell mn,1}, B^{\ell mn,2} \big\}$ and $g_{\mu}$ represents the corresponding functions $\big\{ g_{\ell mn,1}, g_{\ell mn,2} \big\}$, indexed by the multi-indices $(\ell, m, n)$.
 Consequently, the recorded ringdown in a single detector can be expressed as $h(t) = B^\mu g_\mu(t)$.

-In accordance with Refs.~\citep{PRD_Carullo2019,2022PhRvL.129k1102C}, this study does not incorporate contributions from higher harmonics, such as the $\ell=|m|=3$ and $n=0$ mode, which is potentially present in sources exhibiting larger mass ratios \citep{2020PhRvD.102h4052L,2021arXiv210505238C,2022arXiv220900640C}.
+In accordance with Refs.~\citep{PRD_Carullo2019,2022PhRvL.129k1102C}, this study does not incorporate contributions from higher harmonics, such as the $\ell=|m|=3$ and $n=0$ mode, which is potentially present in sources exhibiting larger mass ratios \citep{2020PhRvD.102h4052L,Capano:2021etf,Capano:2022zqm}.
 Higher-order overtone modes ($n \geq 2$) are also excluded from consideration.
-The approximation of using spherical harmonics in place of spheroidal harmonics is employed in Eq.~(\ref{eq:rin_split}), a method whose efficacy has been empirically validated in Ref.~\citep{Overtone_PRX_Giesler2019}.
+The approximation of using spherical harmonics in place of spheroidal harmonics is employed in Eq.~\eqref{eq:rin_split}, a method whose efficacy has been empirically validated in Ref.~\citep{Overtone_PRX_Giesler2019}.

-\ac{GW} signals are intrinsically intertwined with noise, characterized by its auto-covariance matrix $\mathcal{C}$ in the \ac{TD}.
-The determination of this auto-covariance matrix is contingent upon its \ac{ACF}.
+\ac{GW} signals are intrinsically intertwined with noise, characterized by its autocovariance matrix $\mathcal{C}$ in the \ac{TD}.
+The determination of this autocovariance matrix is contingent upon its \ac{ACF}.
 Utilizing the same methodology as employed in Ref.~\citep{Wang:2023mst}, we estimate the ACF from GW data.
 We define the inner product of two distinct signals ${h}_1$ and ${h_2}$ as follows:

 where the arrow notation $\vec{h}$ indicates that it is a discrete time series sampled from the continuous signal $h(t)$.

 In the \ac{TD}, the log-likelihood can be expressed as